madbaron/mucoll-spack/README.md

 ## Adding new versions for individual packages

-After a new tag for repository is created, e.g. `v00-17-MC` in `lcgeo` repository, it can be added to this Spack repository in two steps:
+After a new tag for the package is created, e.g. `v00-17-MC` in `lcgeo` repository, it can be added to this Spack repository in two steps:

 1. Get the archive checksum for the new tag
 ```bash